 (1) Only attorneys of this court may make appearances in this court, unless the party appears in propria persona.
 Whenever a party has appeared by an attorney, the party may not thereafter appear or act on their own behalf in the action, or take any steps therein unless a request for substitution or withdrawal, in accordance with this rule shall first have been made by that party and filed with the clerk.
-After notice to the attorney by that party, and to any opposing party, the court may, in its discretion, hear a party in open court notwithstanding the party has appeared or is represented by an attorney.
-When an attorney of record for any reason ceases to act for a party, such party should appoint another attorney or appear in person.
+The court may, in its discretion, hear a party in open court notwithstanding the party has appeared or is represented by an attorney.

-- (I) At the discretion of the presiding judge, a legal intern who possesses a limited license issued by the Idaho State Bar may appear before the bankruptcy court in the presence of a supervising attorney, who shall be an attorney licensed to practice before this court. - (2) Persons representing themselves without an attorney must appear personally for such purpose and may not delegate that duty to any other person.
+(A) At the discretion of the presiding judge, a legal intern who possesses a limited license issued by the Idaho State Bar may appear before the bankruptcy court in the presence of a supervising attorney, who shall be an attorney licensed to practice before this court.

+(2) Persons representing themselves without an attorney must appear personally for such purpose and may not delegate that duty to any other person.
 Any person so represented without an attorney is bound by these Local Rules, the Federal Rules of Bankruptcy Procedure, and by the Federal Rules of Civil Procedure.
 Failure to comply therewith may be grounds for dismissal or judgment by default.
-In exceptional circumstances, a judge may modify these provisions to serve the ends of justice. - (3) Whenever a corporation, partnership or other entity desires or is required to make an appearance in this court, only an attorney of the bar of this court or an attorney permitted to practice under these rules shall make the appearance. - (4) In all Oregon cases heard before this court, and in all proceedings related thereto, Oregon counsel not previously admitted to the bar of this court under subdivision (a) of this rule may appear for the debtor(s) or a creditor or party in interest without compliance with the requirements of pro hac vice admission as set forth in subdivision (d) of this rule.
+In exceptional circumstances, a judge may modify these provisions to serve the ends of justice.

+- (3) Whenever a corporation, partnership or other entity desires or is required to make an appearance in this court, only an attorney of the bar of this court or an attorney permitted to practice under these rules shall make the appearance. - In all Oregon cases heard before this court, and in all proceedings related thereto, Oregon counsel not previously admitted to the bar of this court under subdivision (a) of this rule may appear for the debtor(s) or a creditor or party in interest without compliance with the requirements of pro hac vice admission as set forth in subdivision (d) of this rule. - (5) For purposes of this rule, an appearance before this court does not include the preparation, signing, and filing by a creditor of: - (A) a proof of claim, or an amendment, withdrawal, or notice of assignment of such proof of claim, - (B) a stipulation for relief from the automatic stay, - (C) a reaffirmation agreement, or - (D) a request for service of documents.